Wilhelm Malte II: Biography

-Already under Wilhelm Malte I there were close relations between the Prussian royal house and the house of Putbus.
+Already under Wilhelm Malte there were close relations between the Prussian royal house and the house of Putbus.
 King Frederick William IV visited the princely residence in Putbus as crown prince in 1820, 1825 and in 1843, 1846, and 1853 as king.
-The close ties between Putbus and Berlin were further strengthened under Wilhelm Malte II In 1860, still under the reign of Princess Luise, Crown Prince Frederick and his wife Victoria visited the residential palace in Putbus.
+The close ties between Putbus and Berlin were further strengthened under Wilhelm Malte in 1860, still under the reign of Princess Luise, Crown Prince Frederick and his wife Victoria visited the residential palace in Putbus.

 From 1818 to the middle of the 19th century, Lauterbach, a district of Putbus, was a luxury bath of the nobility, despite its distance to the sea.
-In order to make the residence even more attractive for bathers, Wilhelm Malte II ordered the construction of a railway line from Putbus to the seaside resort of Binz, which was inaugurated in the summer of 1895.
+In order to make the residence even more attractive for bathers, Wilhelm Malte ordered the construction of a railway line from Putbus to the seaside resort of Binz, which was inaugurated in the summer of 1895.
 Four years later, the entire line to Göhren was completed.

 In 1860 Putbus joined the Order of St. John as a Knight of Honour and became a Knight of the Law in 1867; he was a member of the Pomeranian Cooperative of the Order.
-The extensive possessions of the prince included several manors and estates, partly managed by himself, individually also leased, even to Putbus Castle belonged an assigned 732 ha manor.
+The extensive possessions of the prince included several manors and estates, partly managed by himself, individually also leased, even to Putbus Palace belonged an assigned 732 ha manor.

 He is buried at the Putbus family crypt at Vilmnitz Church.

 Progeny

 Ancestry

-Wilhelm Malte II married his cousin Wanda Maria Freiin von Veltheim-Bartensleben (1837–1867), later Princess Wanda von Putbus, on 1 July 1857.
+Wilhelm married his cousin Wanda Maria Freiin von Veltheim-Bartensleben (1837–1867), later Princess Wanda von Putbus, on 1 July 1857.
 The daughters of the first princely couple (Wilhelm Malte I and Luise), Clothilde (1809–1894), married to Count Hermann Friedrich von Wylich und Lottum, and Asta Luise (1812–1850), married to Franz von Veltheim (1812–1874), were the mothers of the second princely couple.
 Princess Wanda died on 18 December 1867 in Berlin, sixteen days after the birth of her fifth daughter Wanda Auguste.